dvrpc/ReusableComponents/maps/full-template/readme.md

-# Simple "Click and Point" Template
+# Simple "Point and Click" Template

 ## Includes
 - About modal (add tabs by pulling code from tabs folder)